• Home

 Instructions

-• Begin the recipe by preheating the oven to 350 degrees F. Grease and lightly flour a bundt pan or tube pan and set it aside.
-In a small bowl, whisk together the 3 cups all-purpose flour, 1 teaspoon baking soda, 2 teaspoons baking powder, ⅛ teaspoon salt, and set aside.
+• In a medium bowl, whisk together 3 cups flour, 1 teaspoon baking soda, 2 teaspoons baking powder, and ⅛ teaspoon salt.
+Set aside.

-• Slowly add the 1 cup rum, 1 tablespoon lemon zest, and 1 cup heavy cream.
-Adjust the mixer to low speed add in the flour mixture and continue mixing until combined.
+• Slowly pour in 1 cup rum, 1 tablespoon lemon zest, and 1 cup heavy cream, mixing just until incorporated.
+Reduce mixer to low speed and gradually add the flour mixture.
+Mix only until no streaks remain, overmixing creates a tough cake.

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.